Angel-Zeng/Angel-Zeng/README.md

 - 😇 Hey there!
 My name is Angel!
-- ✨ I like to play video games, build mechanical keyboards and occasionally draw stuff digitally!
+- ✨ I like to play video games and build mechanical keyboards!
 - 🌍 Currently based in the Netherlands!
 - ༼ つ ◕_◕ ༽つ Currently doing my best to improve my programming skills!